EasonLiaw/mentalhealth_status_classification/README.md

 ---
 The following points below summarizes the use of every file/folder available for this project:
 1. Application_Logger: Helper module for logging model training and prediction process
-2. Archive_Prediction_Data: Stores bad quality prediction csv files that have been used previously for model prediction
-3. Archive_Training_Data: Stores bad quality training csv files that have been used previously for model training
-4. Bad_Prediction_Data: Temporary folder for identifying bad quality prediction csv files
-5. Bad_Training_Data: Temporary folder for identifying bad quality prediction csv files
-6. Good_Prediction_Data: Temporary folder for identifying good quality prediction csv files
-7. Good_Training_Data: Temporary folder for identifying good quality training csv files
-8. Intermediate_Pred_Results: Stores results from model prediction
-9. Intermediate_Train_Results: Stores results from EDA, data preprocessing and model training process
+2. Intermediate_Train_Results: Stores results from EDA, data preprocessing and model training process
-10. Model_Prediction_Modules: Helper modules for model prediction
-11. Model_Training_Modules: Helper modules for model training
+3. Model_Training_Modules: Helper modules for model training
-12. Prediction_Batch_Files: Stores csv batch files to be used for model prediction
-13. Prediction_Data_FromDB: Stores compiled data from SQL database for model prediction
-14. Prediction_Logs: Stores logging information from model prediction for future debugging and maintenance
-15. Saved_Models: Stores best models identified from model training process for model prediction
+4. Saved_Models: Stores best models identified from model training process for model prediction
-16. Training_Batch_Files: Stores csv batch files to be used for model training
+5. Training_Batch_Files: Stores csv batch files to be used for model training
-17. Training_Data_FromDB: Stores compiled data from SQL database for model training
+6. Training_Data_FromDB: Stores compiled data from SQL database for model training
-18. Training_Logs: Stores logging information from model training for future debugging and maintenance
+7. Training_Logs: Stores logging information from model training for future debugging and maintenance
-19. Dockerfile: Additional file for Docker project deployment
+8. Dockerfile: Additional file for Docker project deployment
-20. main.py: Main file for program execution
+9. main.py: Main file for program execution
-21. README.md: Details summary of project for presentation
+10. README.md: Details summary of project for presentation
-22. requirements.txt: List of Python packages to install for project deployment
+11. requirements.txt: List of Python packages to install for project deployment
-23. setup.py : Script for installing relevant python packages for project deployment
+12. setup.py : Script for installing relevant python packages for project deployment
-24. schema_prediction.json: JSON file that contains database schema for model prediction
-25. schema_training.json: JSON file that contains database schema for model training
-26. Docker_env: Folder that contains files that are required for project deployment without logging files or results.
+13. Docker_env: Folder that contains files that are required for project deployment without logging files or results.
-27. BorutaShap.py: Modified python script with some changes to coding for performing feature selection based on shap values on test set
+14. BorutaShap.py: Modified python script with some changes to coding for performing feature selection based on shap values on test set
-28. _tree.py: Modified python script to include AdaBoost Classifier as part of the set of models that support Shap library.
+15. _tree.py: Modified python script to include AdaBoost Classifier as part of the set of models that support Shap library.

 The following sections below explains the three main approaches that can be used for deployment in this project: